-The 2017 DIG Field School application is closed.
+The 2018 DIG Field School application will open on Thursday, February 1.
 Please see below for the application process timeline, and subscribe to our newsletter to receive updates on the program or follow us on Facebook and Twitter.

 What is the DIG Field School?